United States involvement in regime change: 1991: Iraq

-During and immediately following the Gulf War in 1991, the United States broadcast signals encouraging an uprising against Saddam Hussein, an autocrat who had ruled Iraq since coming to power in an internal struggle in the ruling Ba'ath Party in 1979.
-On February 5, 1991 President George H. W. Bush made a speech on Voice of America stating, "There is another way for the bloodshed to stop: and that is, for the Iraqi military and the Iraqi people to take matters into their own hands and force Saddam Hussein, the dictator, to step aside and then comply with the United Nations' resolutions and rejoin the family of peace-loving nations."
-On February 24, 1991 a few days after the ceasefire was signed the CIA funded and operated radio station Voice of Free Iraq called for the Iraqi people to rise up against Hussein.
+The United Nations Security Council (UNSC) imposed sanctions against Iraq in August 1990 under Resolution 661 to compel Iraq to withdraw from occupied Kuwait without the use of military force, but Iraq refused to withdraw its forces, leading to the 1991 Gulf War.
+During and immediately following the War, the United States broadcast signals encouraging an uprising against Saddam Hussein, an autocrat who had ruled Iraq since coming to power in an internal struggle in the ruling Ba'ath Party in 1979.
+On February 24, 1991, a few days after the ceasefire was signed the CIA funded and operated radio station Voice of Free Iraq called for the Iraqi people to rise up against Hussein.
 The day after the Gulf War ended on March 1, 1991, Bush again called for the overthrow of Saddam Hussein.
 The U.S. was hoping for a coup but instead, a series of uprisings erupted across Iraq right after the war.
 Two of the largest rebellions were led by the Iraqi Kurds in the North and the Shia militias in the south.
-The rebels assumed that they would be getting direct U.S. assistance, however United States never intended to give assistance to the rebels.
+Although George H.W.
+Bush said that the U.S. did not intend to assist any rebels, the rebels assumed that they would get direct U.S. support; however, the United States worried that if Saddam fell and Iraq collapsed, Iran would gain power.
+Colin Powell wrote of his time as Chairman of the Joint Chiefs of Staff "our practical intention was to leave Baghdad enough power to survive as a threat to an Iran that remained bitterly hostile toward the United States".
 The Shia uprisings were crushed by the Iraqi military while the Peshmerga were more successful, gaining the Iraqi Kurds autonomy.
-The Bush Administration faced heavy criticism for not assisting the rebels after encouraging them to rise up.
-The U.S. worried that if Saddam fell and Iraq collapsed, Iran would gain power.
-Colin Powell wrote of his time as Chairman of the Joint Chiefs of Staff "our practical intention was to leave Baghdad enough power to survive as a threat to an Iran that remained bitterly hostile toward the United States".
-At the same time George H.W.
-Bush said that the U.S. had never intended to assist anyone.